 A disorderly person’s offense must be prosecuted within 1 year from the date in which the state commenced the action.
 The offense commences when a complaint or warrant charging the defendant is issued.Motor Vehicle / Traffic Offenses

 Generally, a summons for a motor violation must be issued within 30 days from the date the violation occurred.
 However, some traffic violations have a longer statute of limitations.
 In other words, the State has a longer time period to issue the summons and commence the case.
 The following are a few common motor vehicle violations with a unique statute of limitation:

 - Leaving the scene of an accident - 1 year

 - DWI - 90 Days

 - Refusal to submit to a breath test - 90 days

 - Driving on a revoked/suspended driver’s license - 90 days

 All of the above limitation periods prevent the state from prosecuting cases that are untimely.

 Make sure your rights are protected.
 Meet with an experienced defense attorney at LS&P Lawyers to discuss your case.
 If the state has commenced an action against you after the statute of limitations has expired we will put our years of experience to work for you to get the charges dismissed.
 Even if the statute of limitations has not expired we will provide you with an aggressive defense.
-Call us at (908) 451-2667 for a free consultation.
+Call us at (844) 288-7978 for a consultation.